bitcart/bitcart-docs/your-first-invoice/electrumwallet.md

 # Electrum wallet

-This document explains how to connect a desktop [Electrum Wallet](https://electrum.org/) to BitcartCC.
+This document explains how to connect a desktop [Electrum Wallet](https://electrum.org/) to Bitcart.

-Electrum wallet is recommended, as BitcartCC is tightly integrated with it, providing the best user experience and speed.
+Electrum wallet is recommended, as Bitcart is tightly integrated with it, providing the best user experience and speed.

-1. Register an account in your BitcartCC instance
+1. Register an account in your Bitcart instance
 2. ​[Download](https://electrum.org/#download) and install Electrum Wallet

 ## Electrum Wallet Setup <a href="#electrum-wallet-setup" id="electrum-wallet-setup"></a>